Deepshift/DeepCreamPy/README.md

 </p>

 ## Features
-- Decensoring images of any size
+- Reconstructing images of any size
-- Decensoring of ANY shaped censor (e.g. black lines, pink hearts, etc.)
+- Reconstruction of ANY shaped censor (e.g. black lines, pink hearts, etc.)
-- Decensoring of mosaic decensors
+- Decensoring of mosaic censors
-- Limited support for decensoring black and white/monochrome images
+- Limited support for black and white/monochrome images
-- Generate multiple variations of decensors from the same image
+- Generate multiple variations of reconstructions from the same image

 ## Limitations
-The decensorship is for color hentai images that have minor to moderate censorship of the human reproductive organs.
-If an organ is completely censored out, decensoring will be ineffective.
+The reconstruction is mainly for anime-style human figures that have minor to moderate redactions.
+If an organ (e.g. arms, legs) is completely deleted, reconstruction will fail.

 It does NOT work with:
-- Hentai with screentones (e.g. printed hentai)
+- Screentones (e.g. printed material)
-- Real life pornographic material
+- Real life material
-- Censorship of nipples
+- Reconstruction of nipples
-- Censorship of lower orifice of the alimentary canal
+- Reconstruction of lower orifice of the alimentary canal
-- Animated gifs/videos
+- Animated gifs and videos

 ## Table of Contents
 Setup: